tom-b13/schofield/docs/Epic A - Data model & migration.md

-1) Objective

-Establish a robust relational schema to store questionnaire definitions, answers, mappings, placeholders, templates, and generated documents, with database-level encryption to protect all sensitive data.

-2) In-scope tables

-Company, QuestionnaireQuestion, AnswerOption, ContractTemplate, TemplatePlaceholder, TransformationRule, QuestionToPlaceholder, ResponseSet, Response, optional ComputedPlaceholderValue, GeneratedDocument, FieldGroup, QuestionToFieldGroup, GroupValue.
-All field definitions, PK/FK, uniques, and indexes are described in ./docs/erd_spec.json.

-3) Goals

-Migrations run from a clean state to produce all tables with PKs, FKs, uniques, and indexes as defined in the ERD spec.

-All data at rest is encrypted:

-Disk-level encryption: enabled via PostgreSQL’s pgcrypto or cloud-managed encryption (e.g., AWS KMS, Azure TDE, GCP CMEK).

-Column-level encryption: applied to sensitive fields (Company.legal_name, Company.registered_office_address, Response.value_json, typed helper columns, GeneratedDocument.output_uri).

-Application can insert and retrieve rows without schema errors.

-A join from Response → QuestionToPlaceholder → TemplatePlaceholder correctly resolves values for all placeholders.

-Constraints enforce integrity (one response per question per submission, no duplicate placeholders).

-ERD export (./docs/erd_mermaid.md, ./docs/erd_relationships.csv) matches the schema.

-4) Deliverables

-SQL migration files (types, tables, constraints, indexes).

-Updated ERD spec JSON (./docs/erd_spec.json) as the normative definition.

-Updated Mermaid ERD (./docs/erd_mermaid.md) and relationships CSV (./docs/erd_relationships.csv).

-Migration rollback scripts.

-Encryption documentation: instructions on key management, rotation, and handling of encrypted columns.

-5) Non-functional requirements

-Encryption at rest: all database files encrypted by default (managed DB recommended).

-Encryption in transit: TLS enforced on all DB connections.

-Column-level encryption: sensitive fields encrypted with keys managed by a KMS.

-Performance: indexes compatible with encrypted fields where needed (e.g., deterministic encryption for lookup columns, blind indexing if full encryption is used).

-Traceability: every placeholder value still traceable back to its source question and transformation rule.

-Extensibility: schema supports new templates and policies without structural changes.
+# Functional Outline

+## 1) Objective

+Establish a robust relational schema to store questionnaire definitions, answers, **mappings via `QuestionnaireQuestion.placeholder_code`**, and generated documents—while enforcing encryption in transit and supporting encryption at rest for sensitive data.

+---

+## 2) In-scope tables

+**Company, QuestionnaireQuestion, AnswerOption, ResponseSet, Response, GeneratedDocument, FieldGroup, QuestionToFieldGroup, GroupValue.**
+*All field definitions, PK/FK, uniques, and indexes are described in `./docs/erd_spec.json`.*

+Notes:

+- `QuestionnaireQuestion` includes: `placeholder_code` (nullable), `mandatory` (bool, default `false`).
+- A **partial unique index** enforces that `placeholder_code` is unique when present.
+- `answer_kind` enum includes: `short_string`, `long_text`, `boolean`, `number`, **`enum_single`**.

+---

+## 3) Goals

+- Migrations run from a clean state to produce all tables with PKs, FKs, uniques, and indexes as defined in the ERD spec.
+- Enumerations are present and correct, including **`enum_single`** for single-choice questions (backed by `AnswerOption`).
+- The application can insert and retrieve rows without schema errors.

+**Constraints enforce integrity:**
+- One response per question per submission: `UNIQUE(response_set_id, question_id)` on `Response`.
+- No duplicate placeholders: **partial unique** on `QuestionnaireQuestion(placeholder_code)` where not null.
+- Group invariants:
+  - `UNIQUE(response_set_id, field_group_id)` on `GroupValue`.
+  - `UNIQUE(question_id, field_group_id)` on `QuestionToFieldGroup`.
+- For `enum_single`:
+  - At least one `AnswerOption` exists for the question.
+  - `UNIQUE(question_id, value)` on `AnswerOption`.
+  - If a response uses `enum_single`, its `option_id` references an `AnswerOption` for the same question.

+- ERD export (`./docs/erd_mermaid.md`, `./docs/erd_relationships.csv`) matches the schema.

+---

+## 4) Deliverables

+- SQL migration files (types, tables, constraints, indexes), including base `001_init.sql`–`004_rollbacks.sql` and patch `005_add_enum_single.sql`.
+- Updated ERD spec JSON (`./docs/erd_spec.json`) as the normative definition.
+- Updated Mermaid ERD (`./docs/erd_mermaid.md`) and relationships CSV (`./docs/erd_relationships.csv`).
+- Migration rollback scripts.
+- Encryption documentation (TLS enforcement and at-rest guidance).

+---

+## 5) Non-functional requirements

+- **Encryption at rest**: database files encrypted by default (managed DB recommended).
+- **Encryption in transit**: TLS enforced on all DB connections.
+- **Performance**: indexes chosen for primary read paths (question → response; `placeholder_code` lookups).
+- **Determinism & repeatability**: migrations are ordered and idempotent; rollbacks reverse cleanly.
+- **Traceability**: each placeholder code is uniquely attributable to a single source question.

 # 1. Scope

 ## 1.1 Purpose
-Establish a secure and robust relational data model for storing questionnaire-related information while ensuring all sensitive data is encrypted.
+Establish a secure and robust relational data model for storing questionnaire-related information, including answers and mappings to document placeholders, while ensuring sensitive data is protected.

 ## 1.2 Inclusions
-- Creation of relational tables for questionnaires, answers, templates, and documents.
+- Creation of relational tables for questionnaires, answers, response sets, generated documents, field groups, and group values.
-- Implementation of primary and foreign key constraints to enforce data integrity.
+- Implementation of primary keys, foreign keys, **uniqueness (including a partial unique on `QuestionnaireQuestion.placeholder_code`)**, and indexes to enforce integrity and performance.
-- Encryption of sensitive data at both column and disk levels.
+- Encryption at rest and **TLS in transit**; support for column-level encryption flags for sensitive fields as specified in the ERD.
-- Provision of SQL migration files, rollback scripts, and updated ERD documentation.
+- Provision of SQL migration files, rollback scripts, and updated ERD documentation (JSON, Mermaid, relationships CSV).
 - Ensuring application compatibility for data insertion and retrieval without schema errors.
-- Support for join operations to resolve placeholder values correctly.
+- **Direct placeholder resolution** via lookup of `placeholder_code` on questions (placeholders are parsed from the single handbook at merge time).

 ## 1.3 Exclusions
 - Changes to application logic unrelated to data handling.
 - Non-relational data storage solutions or structures.
 - Any development beyond the defined encryption standards and constraints.

 ## 1.4 Context
-This story is integral to the overall architecture of the questionnaire management system, interacting with core database functionalities through PostgreSQL.
-It lays the groundwork for secure data handling practices, alongside necessary integrations with external services for key management.
+This story establishes the database foundation for the questionnaire management system on PostgreSQL.
+Placeholders are **not** stored as separate template entities; instead, each question may carry a `placeholder_code` used to populate the handbook during merge.
+Where column-level encryption is enabled, keys may be managed by an external KMS; all database connections must use TLS.

 ## 2.2.
 EARS Functionality